tpg/yerp/README.md

 property string $someString;
 ```

-You don't need to specify both, but you must specify at least a minimum or maximum value.
+You don't need to specify both, but you must specify at least one value.

 ### Numeric